-Dinas is a lovely ground floor apartment resting on Gwynfryn Farm, close to the popular North Wales market town of Pwllheli.
+Dinas is a lovely ground floor apartment resting on Gwynfryn Farm complex, close to the popular North Wales market town of Pwllheli.

 With many excellent facilities on-site and an array of exhilarating opportunities available in the area, this is a splendid stay for families of four looking to get away for a while.